zhengchen1999/CAT/datasets/README.md

-For training and testing, recollect all datasets as the following form:
+For training and testing, the directory structure is as follows:

 ```shell
 |-- datasets
     # image SR - train